Field work

 PRJ-001 · live in production

 The repair side runs in shadow mode by default: proposed actions are graded against reality, and autonomy is only granted when measured accuracy earns it.
-The first operator-approved automated repair — a CVE patch on a cluster node — has already shipped.
-Rule-tuning is part of the system, too: one mis-tuned alert rule was traced as the source of 85 false-positive tickets and fixed at the rule, not the symptom.
+The first operator-approved automated repair has already shipped.
+The same discipline tunes the system itself — noisy signals are fixed at the source, not papered over downstream.

 PRJ-002 · active build

 Most "AI agents" put a language model directly in the action path and hope.
-Hermes inverts that: the LLM proposes, deterministic machinery disposes.
+Ours inverts that: the LLM proposes, deterministic machinery disposes.
 Every action passes through typed capability boundaries, pre-flight checks, and approve → execute → rollback semantics.
-It consumes tickets from the ops loop, reasons over the lab world-model, and attaches a blast-radius estimate to every proposal.
+It draws work from the ops loop, reasons over the lab world-model, and attaches a blast-radius estimate to every proposal.

 PRJ-003 · boots on hardware